kurtosis-tech/kurtosis/docs/docs/reference/cli/enclave-dump.md

 You will get the container logs & configuration in the output directory for further analysis & sharing.

+If you don't specify the `$OUTPUT_DIRECTORY` Kurtosis will dump it to a directory with a name following the `ENCLAVE_NAME--ENCLAVE_UUID` scheme in the current working directory.

 <!-------------------- ONLY LINKS BELOW THIS POINT ----------------------->
 [packages-reference]: ../packages.md